umputun/rlb/README.md

 * GET|HEAD `/api/v1/jump/<service>?url=/blah/blah2.mp3` – returns 302 redirect to destination server
 * GET|HEAD `/<service>?url=/blah/blah2.mp3` – same as above

+## Failback support (optional)

+This allow to check the upstreams health for the requested resource and failback to a predefined servers if request fails. `failback` defined in the config file and in case if non-empty will add an additional `HEAD` request to the final URL.
+If request returns 200, the request will be passed to the upstream, if not - the result will be assembled from the `failback` + resource.
+I.e. if `failback` is `http://failback.com/` and resource is `/files/blah.mp3` then the final URL will be `http://failback.com/files/blah.mp3`.

 ## Config file format

 ```yaml